sparkflows/sparkflows-docs/docs/tutorials/analytics/distribution-graphs.rst

 Distribution of data by Week
 ----------------------------

-It Plots graphs of distribution of data by Week using GraphWeekDistribution Node.
+It plots graphs of distribution of data by Week using GraphWeekDistribution Node.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^